wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Attach or Vectorise**: Optimally for the mode, Attach Files is complete raw input, while Vectorise Files is relevance selected snippets from potentially larger source.
 - **Collapsable Left Column**: Like one would find on modern AI interface.
 - **ASynchronous Response Stream**: Separate thread with its own event loop, allowing chunks of response queued/processed without blocking Gradio UI event loop.
+- **Reasoning Compatible**: Dynamic prompt system adapts handling for reasoning models optimally, though no TOT option on a reasoning model.

 ### Preview
 - The "Interaction" page with Panel Mode selector, and enhancments bar.
 Left panel collapses by clicking `Chat-Gradio-Gguf`...